nataly-novak/babel-bot/README.md

 ## THIS VERSION OF BABEL IS NO LONGER DEVELOPED.
-GO TO THE KNIGHTS OF ACADEMIA REPO!

-# koai-bot
+THE ORGANISATION ALSO DROPPED IT.

-This is the bot for Knights of Academia: International
+This is the bot for _honestly anyone who needs it_

 You can pin and unpin the messages in accountability channel by reacting with pin emoji.